-The Project Sponsor, in coordination with FRA, will provide NJHPO, NYSHPO, Signatories and Concurring Parties, and Project Consulting Tribes with preliminary and final plans and specifications for the Project.
-Review and comment on submitted documents will follow the process set forth in Stipulation X.
+Amtrak, in coordination with the Project Sponsor and FRA, will provide NJHPO, NYSHPO, Signatories, Concurring Parties, and Consulting Tribes with preliminary and pre-final plans and specifications for the Project.
+Review and comment on submitted documents will occur in accordance with Stipulation X.

-- A. The Project Sponsor will submit design plans and specifications (as appropriate) relevant to exterior design treatments to NJHPO, NYSHPO, Signatories and Concurring Parties, and Project Consulting Tribes at the 30%, 60%, and 90% phases and final design for review and comment.
-Building and tunnel interiors are expressly exempted from this provision. - B. The Project Sponsor, or the tunnel owner if the tunnel owner is not the Project Sponsor, will have the explicit right to limit consultation only to the Signatories for design plan sheets that the Project Sponsor or tunnel owner deems sensitive for security reasons.
-With the exception of FRA, recipients will be required to sign Non-Disclosure Agreements certifying confidentiality of the information shared through the design review process. - C. The Project Sponsor will consider design review comments provided by NJHPO, NYSHPO, Signatories and Concurring Parties, and Project Consulting Tribes but ultimately is responsible for ensuring that the structural and engineering design of the Project meets engineering and safety standards for passenger railroads.
+A. Amtrak, in coordination with the Project Sponsor, will submit design plans and specifications (as appropriate) relevant to Project elements that could affect historic properties in the APE to NJHPO, NYSHPO, Signatories and Concurring Parties, and Consulting Tribes for review and comment.
+This will occur at the preliminary (30% level of Project design) and pre-final (before the engineering design is approved for construction) design phases.
+Documents relating to the design of Project building and tunnel interiors are expressly exempted from this provision.

+- B. The Project Sponsor, or the tunnel owner if the tunnel owner is not the Project Sponsor, will have the explicit right to limit consultation only to the Signatories for design plan sheets that the Project Sponsor or tunnel owner deems sensitive for security reasons.
+With the exception of FRA, recipients will be required to sign Non-Disclosure Agreements certifying confidentiality of the information shared through the design review process or adhere to such security protocols that are necessary, and feasible, for recipients concerning security sensitive information. - C. Amtrak, in coordination with the Project Sponsor, will consider design review comments provided by NJHPO, NYSHPO, Signatories and Concurring Parties, and Consulting Tribes but ultimately is responsible for ensuring that the structural and engineering design of the Project meets engineering and safety standards for passenger railroads.